 Additionally, don’t miss the excellent street art in the areas surrounding the Contemporary Art Center.

 A popular meeting place, La Mariscal in north central Quito is home to numerous bars, discos, coffee shops, cafés and restaurants and Quito’s nightlife.
 At the center of La Mariscal is Plaza Foch, also called Gringolandia, which translates as hummingbird, because of a statue of a hummingbird in the area.

 El Ejido Park

-South of La Mariscal, El Ejido Park transforms into a large market on the weekends with vendors and artists offering jewelry, crafts and paintings.
-On the north side of the park near Amazonas Avenue, the Arch of the Circassian, also called The Circassian Gate, serves as entrance to the park.
+South of La Mariscal, El Ejido Park transforms into a large market on the weekends with vendors and artists offering jewelry, crafts, and paintings.
+On the north side of the park near Amazonas Avenue, the Arch of the Circassian, also called The Circassian Gate, serves as the entrance to the park.
 The arch originally served as a gateway to the gardens of the Palacio de La Circasiana in the northern center of Quito.

 Jardín Botánico and Parque La Carolina

 North of the Mariscal, the Parque La Carolina is a large green space where Quiteños gather to participate in sports and relax in the outdoors.
 The park includes a pond with paddleboats and a skateboarding park.
 Quito’s botanical garden, Jardín Botánico, is located in the park as well.
 The Jardín Botánico encompasses 18,600 square meters with plants representative from regions across Ecuador.